-Clara Sanabras - The New Irish Girl and other folk songs and ballads to the Lute - HMV Choice
+Clara Sanabras - The New Irish Girl - HMV Choice

 This fine mezzo-sporano was born in Normandy and lived in Barcelona for a number of years before relocating to London in 1994.
 In a career which has focused chiefly on early music from the 14th to 17th century, she has performed in a great variety of notable settings including the Harp Consort, the Palladian Ensemble, The Purcell Quartet and her own medieval group Tintagel, to name a few.
 This project matches her with lute player William Carter - also of the Palladian Ensemble - and a few invited musicians and backing singers.